 Dynamic or static content?

-For different sites, different type of programming language is needed, and it’s not correct to say which one type of content is better.
+Different programming languages are needed for other sites, and it’s incorrect to say which kind of content is better.
 But there is another thing with search engines.

 Important quote:

 Some public search engines and most site and intranet search engines will index URLs with dynamic URLs, but others will not.
-The simplest solution is to generate static pages from your dynamic data and store them in the file system, linking them to simple URLs.
+The simplest solution is to generate static pages from your active data and store them in the file system, linking them to simple URLs.
 Site visitors and robots can access these files easily.
-This also removes a load from your back-end database, as it does not have to gather content every time someone wants to view a page.
-This process is particularly appropriate for Websites or sections with archival data, such as journal back issues, old press releases, information on obsolete products, and so on.
+This also removes a load from your back-end database, as it does not have to gather content whenever someone wants to view a page.
+This process is particularly appropriate for Websites or sections with archival data, such as journal back issues, old press releases, information on obsolete products, etc.

-For rapidly-changing information, such as news, product pages with inventory, special offers, or web conferencing, you should set up an automatic conversion system.
+You should set up an automatic conversion system for rapidly changing information, such as news, product pages with inventory, special offers, or web conferencing.
 Most servers have a filter that can translate incoming URLs with slashes to internal URLs with question marks.
 This is called URL rewriting.
-For either system, you must make sure that the rewritten pages have at least one incoming link.
+For either method, you must ensure that the rewritten pages have at least one incoming link.
 Search engine robots will follow these links and index your page.”

 Source: http://www.searchtools.com/robots/goodurls.html

-So don’t be afraid to use dynamic content if you really need it that does the necessary actions to make it accessible for indexing by robots.
-As you can see, the tips are quite simple and rather give you the general idea of what you should do or shouldn’t than explain to you step-by-step “How-to-climb-the-top-of-search-engines.”
+So don’t be afraid to use dynamic content if you need it that does the necessary actions to make it accessible for robot indexing.
+As you can see, the tips are quite simple and give you a general idea of what you should do or shouldn’t rather than explain to you step-by-step “How-to-climb-the-top-of-search-engines.”
 All sites are unique, and there is no universal solution.
-But your patience, attention, willing to learn and try will finally yield and bring your site success.
+But your patience, attention, and willingness to learn and try will finally yield and bring your site success.